-If you’re sick of managing deliveries at your apartment building, it’s time to invest in a package delivery system.
-And the best delivery management system for apartments is a package room.
+If you’re sick of managing deliveries at your apartment building, it’s time to invest in a package room — it’s the best delivery management system for apartment buildings.

 But what is a package room, and how does it work?
 Read on to learn more and discover why it’s the best solution for your building.